JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 ## Julia sets
 An example adapted from [Eric Aubanel](http://www.cs.unb.ca/~aubanel/JuliaMultithreadingNotes.html).

 For ilustration, we will use Julia set fractals, ad they can be easily paralelized.
 Some fractals (Julia set, Mandelbrot) are determined by properties of some complex-valued functions.
-Julia set counts, how many iteration is required for  ``f(z)=z^2+c`` to be bigger than two in absolute value, ``|f(z)>=2``.
+Julia set counts, how many iteration is required for  ``f(z) = z^2+c`` to be bigger than two in absolute value, ``|f(z)| >=2 ``.
 The number of iterations can then be mapped to the pixel's color, which creates a nice visualization we know.
 ```julia
 function juliaset_pixel(z₀, c)
     z = z₀